Category Archives: Camp

 The zany film was enormously popular with fans leading to other subsequent pairings, but this is the best of the bunch.
 The ingenious idea works well, and the bumbling pair presents an entertaining film fresh with good ideas and a harmless comedy romp.

-The inclusion of the villainous Dracula and the Wolf Man along with the title horror character only makes the riches even loftier.
+The villainous Dracula, the Wolf Man, and the title horror character only make the riches even loftier.

-Working as baggage clerks at a Florida train station Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) border on incompetent and are tasked with delivering two crates to a local wax museum after damaging them at the station.
+Working as baggage clerks at a Florida train station Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) border on incompetent and deliver two crates to a local wax museum after damaging them at the station.
 Little do the pair realize that the crates house Count Dracula (Bela Lugosi) and the Frankenstein monster (Glenn Strange).

 Once Chick and Wilbur arrive at the wax museum a comedy of errors occurs as the monsters reanimate and escape while the pair are arrested for supposed theft.